anujshidruk/anujshidruk/README.md

 💡 Passionate about learning and actively listening to those who guide me — especially people who have real experience in this field in recent years.

-📖 Everything I’m learning is possible because of the guidance and help of someone who has already walked this path. 🙏 I don’t personally know them, but their work and knowledge have made a big impact on me.
-A special thank you to to that person, your influence truly matters.

 📫 Let's connect:

 📱 Instagram : https://www.instagram.com/anujjj_18/